What Does Patience Look Like?February 5, 2019

 I let patience have its perfect work in me (James 1:4).
 Through faith and patience, I inherit the promises of God for my life.
 Having done all to stand, I stand with bulldog faith and tenacity, committed to seeing the will of God for my life fulfilled!

 I declare this by faith in Jesus’ name!

 - Can you think of a time when you were tempted to throw in the towel and give up on what you were believing to come to pass, but because you decided to hold your ground and stay in the fight, you saw your victory manifest just a short time later?
 What if you had quit just before you won your victory?
 Aren’t you glad you didn’t quit?

 - Everyone faces struggles like I’ve described in today’s Sparkling Gem.
 Do you know people who are facing a battle right now and could use an encouraging phone call from you to cheer them up in their fight of faith?
 Wouldn’t it have blessed you if someone had done that for you when you were in the middle of your fight?

 - What are you believing God to see manifested in your life?
-Maybe it’s more than one Are you being steadfast and immovable until you see the answer to your prayer?
+Maybe it’s more than one thing.
+Are you being steadfast and immovable until you see the answer to your prayer?
 I urge you to dig in your heels and refuse to be moved by anything until you see God’s promise come to pass!